 Exception Test: The exception test refers to the process where it is not possible to use the site with the least likely flood risk.
-In this instance, a site specific flood risk assessment on an alternative site should show that the development will be safe over its lifespan for the users and not further increase the flood risk elsewhere (Great Britain Department for Communities and Local Government and Department for Communities and Local Government, 2012).
+In this instance, a site specific flood risk assessment on an alternative site should show that the development will be safe over its lifespan for the users and not further increase the flood risk elsewhere (Great Britain Department for Communities and Local Government, 2012).